Christmas pudding archery shoot at Bodiam Castle

 The archers now shoot at target bosses in what is thought to be the medieval joust ground at Bodiam Castle, Doakes Meadow.
 The winner takes home a wooden effigy of a Christmas pudding, a nod to the origins of the clout.

-Come and watch this old tradition as it takes place on 10 January between 10am-2.30pm in the meadow behind the castle.
-We've created a special, roped off area for spectators to watch at a safe distance from the arrow fire.
+Come and watch this old tradition as it takes place on Sunday 7 January 2018, between 10am-2.30pm in the meadow behind the castle.
+We'll create a special, roped off area for spectators to watch at a safe distance from the arrow fire.
 Archers will also be happy to answer any questions on the clout itself, the techniques of accurately hitting a target and the origins of their Christmas Pudding Clout.